 Automation is essential to taking fast and consistent action when events happen in your organization.
 Red Canary’s automation capabilities are designed to enable you to complete specific security tasks, as opposed to infinitely customizable SOAR products that require weeks of configuration.

 An action is the specific action taken by the automation, whether it be sending an email, calling a phone, changing a firewall rule, or sending an alert to your SIEM.
-The actions supported by Red Canary continually expand as we enable new integrations; you can see a few of them here.
+The actions supported by Red Canary are constantly expanding as we enable new integrations; a few examples can be found here.

 Playbooks are a group of actions you want to take to achieve a goal.
 Playbooks can range from the simple (“Email my security mailing list”) to the complex (“Notify an on-call phone tree, network isolate any affected endpoints, and begin remediation”).

 Triggers describe when automation should begin.
 Triggers start with an event (such as When a detection is published or When an Endpoint status changes) and can be limited by conditions such as the Detection’s severity is high.
 Each trigger can be bound to one or more playbooks, which allows both triggers and playbooks to be highly reusable.